ChatFAQ/ChatFAQ/sdk/README.md

 - riddler_host: the address of our Riddler Server

-- user_email: the email of an Riddler's admin user
+- _user_email_: the email of an Riddler's admin user

-- user_password:  the password of an Riddler's admin user
+- _user_password_:  the password of an Riddler's admin user

-- fsm_name: the name of our new FSM Definition if we are providing `fsm_def` or the name/ID of an already existing FSM Definition on the remote server if not `fsm_def` is provided
+- _fsm_name_: the name of our new FSM Definition if we are providing `fsm_def` or the name/ID of an already existing FSM Definition on the remote server if not `fsm_def` is provided

-- fsm_def (optional): an instance of FSMDefinition
+- _fsm_def_ (optional): an instance of FSMDefinition

 Then we call our RiddlerSDK instance's `connect` method, and we are done.
 ```python